Elif Notes

 2. The Vanishing Half by Brit Bennett

-Enthralling and brilliantly moving, The Vanishing Half is one of the most famous African American books.
+Enthralling and brilliantly moving, The Vanishing Half is one of the best African American novels.
 Absolutely a page turner, it explores deeper themes of race, gender and class.ย

 The book follows the lives of Desiree and Stella, who are identical twins.
 At the age of sixteen, they run away from their hometown, Mallard, to New Orleans.
 And it is in this city that they separated from each other for the first time in their lives.
 Stella forms a new identity for herself, while Desiree moves back to the very place she tried to escape.
 It is only years later, when their daughters meet, that the past confronts them both.